-Mr Young and I are country mice, on our way to be capital city mice today.
-Privately, so near to Christmas, I can’t help thinking this is likely to be Death by Oxford Street; a few swift blows to the kidneys by designer-clad elbows and then trampled on by Jimmy Choos once I’m down.
+Mr Young and I are country mice, on our way to be capital city mice.
+Privately, so near to Christmas, I can’t help thinking this is going to be Death by Oxford Street; a few swift blows to the kidneys by designer-clad elbows and then trampled on by Jimmy Choos once I’m down.

 However, I am selflessly accompanying him on this trip because Mr Young is going to watch Arsenal play Everton.
 Robbie, Lucy’s boyfriend, has got him a ticket.
 There is a little bit of delicate football etiquette involved though, as Mr Young is fiercely loyal to Arsenal and Robbie is equally devoted to Everton.

 My solution was that they should sit on opposite sides of the pitch, and just wave politely to each other when no one’s looking, but it seems they are both going to sit on the Arsenal side and Robbie will just have to grit his teeth when/if Arsenal score.
 And, I suppose, when/if Everton score too.
 Otherwise, so I’m told, he might get a severe telling-off by the surrounding Arsenal fans.

 Oxford Street is hell.
 It’s not even purgatory.
 It’s just hell.
 I feel like reminding all the grim-faced shoppers queuing up for their Chloe bags in Selfridges that we are going through a recession, but they would just hit me over the head with their giant bottles of Kim Kardashian perfume.

 Why am I even here?
 I think I had some vague notion about jolly, laughing crowds and Christmas lights.
 But the decorations are too sophisticated to be charming, the extravagance on display everywhere is tasteless, and the claustrophobic masses are grim-faced.

 I meet up with Lucy and we escape to our hotel lounge to have a chilled glass of Sauvignon Blanc.